Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 157 trips per day across both routes, equating to approximately 85 weekly trips per individual stop.
+Transport accessibility is good, with residents typically living 354 meters from the nearest stop.
+On average, there are 157 trips per day across all routes, which equals approximately 85 weekly trips per individual stop.

 Frequently Asked Questions - Transport